-While the two agreements clearly reflect a departure from the investment provisions in previous agreements to which the U.S. is a party, including NAFTA Chapter 11, those changes fail to meet the standard articulated by Congress last year.
+Like the Chile and Singapore FTAs, the CAFTAand Singapore clearly reflects a departure from the investment provisions in previous agreements to which the U.S. is a party, including NAFTA Chapter 11, however, those changes fail to meet the standard articulated by Congress.
 While there are potentially helpful elements in the proposals, they fail to adequately reflect U.S. law, or even international law, in many respects - including the particular Supreme Court decision, Penn Central, on which USTR intended to base much of the standard for expropriation.

-These agreements cannot ultimately comport with the "no greater rights" congressional mandate if foreign investors are able to bring claims that would be decided by ad hoc panels that are not trained in or bound by U.S. Supreme Court precedent and that would not be subject to review by U.S. courts to ensure that they do not in fact deviate from U.S. law and grant greater rights to foreign investors.
+The CAFTA cannot ultimately comport with the "no greater rights" congressional mandate if foreign investors are able to bring claims that would be decided by ad hoc panels that are not trained in or bound by U.S. Supreme Court precedent and that would not be subject to review by U.S. courts to ensure that they do not in fact deviate from U.S. law and grant greater rights to foreign investors.
 The prospects of such panels engaging in subjective balancing tests, and on the basis of those, imposing financial liability on the U.S. for legitimate regulatory and other actions is extremely troubling.